 |

-as a block on the screen.
+edited from a keyboard and positioned as a block on the screen.
 Two models are available.
-The GPSBOXKBD+ has an internal GPS receiver to provide the
+The GPSBOXKBD model is

-model is designed to be compatible with any GPS receiver which sends data using the NMEA 0183 standard.
-The GPSBOXKBD-D
+designed to be compatible with any GPS receiver which sends data using the NMEA 0183 standard, RS232 4800 baud

 |